Evaluating spatial and temporal variations of water chemistry and the impact of transient storage on solute transport in low-order mountain streams

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Jin, Li, "Evaluating spatial and temporal variations of water chemistry and the impact of transient storage on solute transport in low-order mountain streams" (2008).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 2.